ydluo/qdyn/docs/getting_started.md

 3. Download QDYN as instructed above.
 Note that Windows does not have access to the Linux file system, so in order to exchange files between the subsystem and Windows, it is recommended to download QDYN to (and run simulations from) a local Windows directory (e.g. C:\Users\bob\qdyn).
 The Windows file system can be accessed in the Linux subsystem as:  `cd /mnt/c/Users/bob/qdyn`

+4. Navigate to the QDYN root directory and install the Python package: `pip install -e .` (including the dot)

-4. Navigate to the QDYN `src` directory and compile QDYN as described above
+5. Navigate to the QDYN `qdyn` directory and compile QDYN as described above

-5. In the case that the required Python or command line MATLAB/Octave packages are installed on the Linux subsystem, QDYN can be called directly from a wrapper.
+6. In the case that the required Python packages are installed on the Linux subsystem, QDYN can be called directly from a wrapper.
 If none of these software packages are available, generate a `qdyn.in` file in Windows (through a wrapper), navigate within the subsystem to the location of  `qdyn.in` (e.g. `cd /mnt/c/Users/bob/test_simulation`) and run: `/mnt/c/Users/bob/qdyn/src/qdyn`

-6. QDYN should now be running within the Linux subsystem, creating output files in C:\Users\bob\test_simulation that can be accessed by Windows for further processing.
+7. QDYN should now be running within the Linux subsystem, creating output files in C:\Users\bob\test_simulation that can be accessed by Windows for further processing.

-7. The Python wrapper (`pyqdyn.py`) also has built-in functionalities to call the subsystem directly from a Windows 10 environment.
+8. The Python wrapper (`pyqdyn.py`) also has built-in functionalities to call the subsystem directly from a Windows 10 environment.
 In order to set-up and run QDYN simulations from the Python wrapper, set
     `qdyn.W10_bash = True`.
 When doing so, the wrapper will automatically switch between the Windows and Linux environments.